-The David Eccles School of Business provides merit-based financial aid opportunities for exceptional students thanks to the generosity of individuals, corporate donors and the University.
+The Eccles School provides merit-based financial aid opportunities for exceptional students thanks to the generosity of individuals, corporate donors and the University.

 To be eligible to apply for scholarships, students must submit a complete MSIS application by the scholarship deadlines and have a minimum 550 GMAT score or an approved GMAT/GRE waiver.
 Scholarships require a separate application that will be sent to eligible applicants with their admission decision or shortly thereafter.
 Criteria for selection of awards include demonstrated excellence in academic or professional pursuits, as assessed in your program and scholarship applications.

 Scholarships are primarily in the form of a tuition reduction.
 The amount of a scholarship award depends on the competitiveness of the admitted applicant pool as well as available funding, and scholarships awarded to MSIS students in 2017 ranged from $2,500 to $15,000 in total value.